zxc916684603/ecs/intl.en-US/Pricing/Pay-As-You-Go.md

 -   Resource configuration change:

     You can change the instance types, including CPU configuration and memory capacity, after you create an instance.
-For more information, see [Change configurations of Pay-As-You-Go instances](../../../../intl.en-US/User Guide/Instances/Change configurations/Change configurations of Pay-As-You-Go instances.md#).
+For more information, see [Change configurations of Pay-As-You-Go instances](../../../../reseller.en-US/User Guide/Instances/Change configurations/Change configurations of Pay-As-You-Go instances.md#).

 -   Billing method change:

     Instances, system disks, and data disks support switching from Pay-As-You-Go billing to Subscription billing.
-For more information, see [Switch from Pay-As-You-Go to Subscription billing](intl.en-US/Pricing/Limits.md#).
+For more information, see [Switch from Pay-As-You-Go to Subscription billing](reseller.en-US/Pricing/Limits.md#).

-## Payment methods {#section_igl_wcg_c2b .section}
+## Payment methods {#section_kgq_1gm_42b .section}

-You can use a credit card or a PayPal account linked to your Alibaba Cloud account to pay for Pay-As-You-Go resources.
-For more information, see [Add a payment method](https://www.alibabacloud.com/help/doc-detail/50517.htm).

-**Note:** If you are using PayPal as the payment method after activating a Pay-As-You-Go resource and place an order, Alibaba Cloud preauthorizes on your PayPal account.
+Credits are used to pay for the resources of the Pay-As-You-Go billing method.

 ## Billing period {#section_rbk_ldg_c2b .section}

 A Pay-As-You-Go resource is billed by the second after is it created, and billing stops after it is released.

-For a VPC instance, you can enable the [no fees for stopped instances feature](intl.en-US/Pricing/No fees for stopped instances (VPC-Connected).md#).
+For a VPC instance, you can enable the [no fees for stopped instances feature](reseller.en-US/Pricing/No fees for stopped instances (VPC-Connected).md#).
 When the feature is enabled, a VPC instance is not billed when it is in a **Stopped** status.
 This feature is only available for instances, and not for other ECS resources.

 The billing cycle varies depending on the resource types.
 The minimum charge for the lifecycle of an ECS instance \(from creation to release\) is USD 0.01.